 Many Americans are moving to Panama for more affordable healthcare and health insurance.

-Many of the doctors in Panama were educated in the United States and some are even Board Certified in the United States.
+Some doctors in Panama were educated in the United States and some are even Board Certified in the United States.
 You can find any specialist in Panama that you’d find in the US too.

 Panama has quality hospitals too.
 Punta Pacifica Hospital, the Johns Hopkins International-affiliate, is known as one of the most technologically advanced medical centers in Latin America.
 Hospital Paitilla is affiliated with the prestigious Cleveland Clinic.
 San Fernando Hospital is affiliated with the well-known Tulane University Health Services Center and Hospital Clinic, Baptist Health International of Miami, and the Miami Children’s Hospital.
 Hospital National is run by the American Hospital Management Company, which is affiliated with the University of Nebraska Medical Center and the Kendall Medical Center in Florida.